danyel-ii/cubeless_/docs/B-app/30-test-plan.md

   - provenance fetched
 - floor snapshot computed for current selection
   - pinning succeeded (if option B)
-- mint payment autofill matches `0.0017 ETH`
+- mint payment autofill matches `currentMintPrice()`
 - floor snapshot UI shows per-NFT and total floor values
 - floor snapshot defaults to `0` on Sepolia
+- ΔLESS HUD shows delta when tokenId is known
-- Leaderboard view opens and returns to main UI
+- Leaderboard ranks tokens by ΔLESS and returns to main UI

 ## 4) End-to-end tests — required (at least one “golden path”)